DanielOrtega94/Anytime-graph-coloring/index.md

 # Anytime Automatic Algorithm Selection for Graph Coloring

+In this paper, we deal with the problem of algorithm selection, as we did in [knapsack paper] (https://www.sciencedirect.com/science/article/abs/pii/S0957417420304371).
+The work consists in selecting the solver that obtains the best solution in a given time, for this we use characteristics calculated from the instances and the times in which solutions are obtained from the execution of solvers with the instances. which solutions are obtained from the execution of solvers with the instances.
+Here, unlike the previous work, we focus on the graph coloring problem, where, unlike knapsack, we encounter a scenario strongly dominated by the solver [Head] (Head]). by the solver [Head] (https://hal.archives-ouvertes.fr/hal-00925911/document), so we present a strategy to deal with imbalanced scenarios.

 ### Dataset

+Here are the links to download the data generated and used for the development of the work.

 * [Graph Coloring instances](https://drive.google.com/file/d/1TloL47siY5cHSEq8Bb9t7DgUVaUq3tiA/view?usp=sharing) This zip file contains 6379 in DIMACS format [reference] (http://prolland.free.fr/works/research/dsat/dimacs.html).
 * [Features](https://drive.google.com/file/d/1sKfCg24mcJPPhu5IAcGDfCizBVClULG-/view?usp=sharing): This file contains 6379 instances with 82 features calculated.